top of page

 Why plant seedlings?

-There are names varieties of paw paws (like the named apples we see in stores) that guarantee certain flavour profiles but most of them were developed much further south and may not be able to survive our winters.
+There are named varieties of paw paws (like the named apples we see in stores) that guarantee certain flavour profiles but most of them were developed much further south and may not be able to survive our winters.
 Growing seedlings from local seeds increases the chances of having a successful tree.

 Are fruits from seedlings any good?